rimusz-lab/xhyve-ubuntu/README.md

 ## Launch Daemons

-The purpose is unclear but I think it may be because the author want to boot the ubuntu when Macos reboot Not sure it is what you want and hence if you are not sure, no need And if you need it you have to modify the variadico.xhyve.ubuntu.plist as it contains the directory where the file belong
+The purpose is unclear.
+But I think it may be because the author want to boot the ubuntu when MacOS reboot.
+Not sure it is what you want and hence if you are not sure, there is no need.
+And if you need it, you have to modify the file variadico.xhyve.ubuntu.plist as it contains the directory where the file belong

 ```
 sudo chown root variadico.xhyve.ubuntu.plist